Join our Facebook group: Friends of Jeanie

-Jeanie has been a resident of Whistler Mountain for about 20 years.
-She has become the icon for the resort, as local residents and school children follow her story.
-Being very tolerant of observers, she has also become the star of the bear viewing tours.
+Jeanie was a resident of Whistler Mountain for about 20 years.
+She became the icon for the resort, as local residents and school children followed her life story.

 Jeanie's life story, as well as the story of other Whistler bears, and their strategies for survival, are very important in telling the story for future bear conservation.